cmseguin/rollup-plugin-react-scoped-css/README.md

 };
 ```

-***Notes:** Because this plugin has been built with a majority of it's usecase with vite, this plugin doesn't handle transpiling LESS, SCSS or other preprocessors.
-For that reason, you will likely need to add your transpilation plugins before reactScopedCssPlugin.*
+***Notes:** Because this plugin has been built with vite as its primary usecase, it doesn't transpile LESS, SCSS or other preprocessors.
+For that reason, you will likely need to add your transpilation plugins before reactScopedCssPlugin if you plan on using this without vite.*

 ### Customizing the plugin
 There are a few options available to customize how the plugin works